 The European Lung Foundation (ELF) provides the patient voice in the activities of the European Respiratory Society (ERS).
 ERS is a medical society that produces guidelines, funds and publishes research, runs courses and holds conferences for health professionals working in lung health and disease.
 People with lung conditions can get involved via ELF to ensure the patients’ voice is heard in ERS activities.

-European Patient Ambassador Programme
+European Patient Ambassador Programme (EPAP)

 Would you like to use your experiences to improve healthcare?